 Three Technical Paths in Tango

-Tango is a partner dance rooted in the intimate connection between a man and a woman, where they interpret the music and express emotion through a close embrace and nuanced physical interaction.
+Tango is rooted in the intimate connection between a man and a woman, where they interpret the music and express emotion through a close embrace and nuanced physical interaction.
 It is often referred to as the “dance of love.”

 People’s impressions of tango come partly from its intimate embrace and connection, and partly from its rich and varied movements.
 Because visible steps leave a stronger impression than the invisible qualities of embrace and connection, beginners often equate learning tango with learning choreography.
 Yet in truth, tango is fundamentally an exchange of feeling rather than a display of spectacle.
 Intimate embrace and emotional communication are precisely why tango is called the dance of love.
 Without them, tango becomes just another dance; with them, tango becomes tango.